psychemedia/storytelling-notes/practice-on-not-sharing-digitally-pt1.md

 That didn't seem to convince Joe.

-But that's maybe not surprising, becuase I wasn't describing it very well.
+But that's maybe not surprising, because I wasn't describing it very well.

 But this maybe descrtines it better: I don't want to produce a *commodity* item.